 If you’ve read this far, there is no doubt that you have some questions – and so you should – enrolling in a teacher aide course is a big step.
 To help you out, we've put together a few articles covering everything you'll ever need to know before enrolling in a teacher aide course in Western Australia.

 Teacher aide courses in WA – additional information

 What you’ll learn

-|How to become a teacher aide||The most efficient and effective method for becoming a teacher aide and landing your ideal job in a WA school.|
+|How to become a teacher aide in Australia||The most efficient and effective method for becoming a teacher aide and landing your ideal job in a WA school.|

 |What do teacher aides do?||Description of the roles and responsibilities of teacher aides in Western Australian schools.|

 |Teacher Aide Certificates and Qualifications||We outline various ways that you can gain a qualification, such as the CHC30221 Certificate III in School Based Education Support, and improve your professional capabilities.|

 |How much do teacher aides get paid?||Your hourly, weekly and annual pay/salary in WA as well as related questions such as holiday pay.|